The beginners guide to SEO and PPC marketing in 2022 (updated)

 Keyword research tools – Getting the most out of your advert

-Not only do these tools recommend keywords and provide bid estimations for your paid advertising campaign, they help businesses understand their audience’s intent.
+Not only do these tools recommend keywords and provide bid estimations for your paid advertising campaign, but they also help businesses understand their audience’s intent.

 Keyword Research tools can also show: